 Having grown across the West End, the Chinese New Year celebrations in London include the colourful Chinese New Year parade, lion dances through Chinatown and a spectacular stage show in Trafalgar Square.

-Discover all about the annual celebrations or take a look at our top tips to make the most of Chinese New Year in London, and map your way around the city on 26 January with the Visit London app.
+Discover all about the annual celebrations, take a look at our top tips to make the most of Chinese New Year in London, and map your way around the city on 26 January with the Visit London app.